marwinsteiner/lob_simulator/docs/steps.md

-# Steps we will folllow to get going
+# Steps we will follow to get going

 Step 1: Set up the Python project structure